Aya Hirano: Personal life

 In November 2010, Hirano posted a message on her Twitter account that she has had a pituitary gland tumor since junior high school.
 While not malignant, the tumor exerts pressure on certain motor functions, resulting in temporary memory loss, loss of vision and slurring of speech.
 She decided against elective surgery because the surgery would alter her nasal cavity and permanently modify her voice.

+On January 3, 2024, she announced her marriage to actor Masashi Taniguchi.
+On September 11 of the same year, she announced that she and Taniguchi had separated and were currently in negotiations for a mutually-agreed divorce.
+The couple officially divorced on August 5, 2025.

 Public image

 Once The Melancholy of Haruhi Suzumiya broadcast in 2006, Hirano received widespread media attention and popularity, which led her to be known as a "super idol" in the voice acting industry.
 In 2007, she was ranked No. 36 in Daitan Map's Top 50 Voice Actors.
 She also notably became a voice actor who was able to cross over to mainstream media, where she began appearing on variety shows since 2010.
 In 2011, Hirano was the 5th best-selling voice actress, making ¥120 million in total sales.

 Beginning in 2010, Hirano drew criticism from her anime otaku fanbase when she openly discussed her dating and sex life on the variety show Goût Temps Nouveau, as well as the implication that she was abandoning voice acting in favor of a career in mainstream entertainment.
-In early 2011, an acquaintance of a Lantis employee leaked that Hirano had sexual relations with three of her band members, leading to the dismissal of all four of them; in August 2011, Japanese magazine Bubka published photos of their affair.
-The incidents have caused several fans to destroy her merchandise, create petitions to remove her from her role in Kizumonogatari, and send death threats.
+In early 2011, an anonymous post on 2chan revealed from an acquaintance of a Lantis employee that Hirano had been dropped from the music label due to "excessively aggressive courting", in that she had sexual relations with three members from her back-up band.
+In August 2011, Japanese magazine Bubka confirmed the news and published photos of the affair.
+The incidents caused several fans to destroy her merchandise, create petitions to remove her from her role in Kizumonogatari, and send death threats.
 Hirano stopped posting on Twitter beginning on May 18, 2013, allowing her team to use her account as an information channel.
 In December 2022, Hirano stated on Twitter that she still receives death threats whenever she does voice acting work for anime and cites it as a reason why she has largely stepped away from anime voice acting.